goddenrich/harbormaster-resource/README.md

 since the one in the latest version.
 If no version is given, the most recent target (and its associated data) is returned.

-### `in`: Currently no-op but plan:
+### `in`: Checkout the diff associated with the target:
-Clone the repository checking out the code associated with the diff for the target.
+Clone the repository with two branches: master and pr (checked out). pr contains the diff associated with the target and master contains the default branch of the repo.

-Clones the default branch of the repository specified by repo_uri to the destination, and creates a new branch with the patch for the diff associated with the target.

-#### Parameters

-* `depth`: *Optional.* If a positive integer is given, *shallow* clone the repository using the `--depth` option.
-When attempting to apply the patch the depth is extended till the base of the diff is found.
+This currently only works if you have a staging area contained within the repo itself.

 ### `out`: No op (for now)